glweems/glweems/content/posts/gatsby-darkmode/index.md

 And there you have it!

-a fully functional dark-mode site using gatsby, redux, and styles-components
+a fully functional dark-mode site using gatsby, redux, and styled-components